- Advantage Accelerator

 - Funding Opportunities

-Business Description: Onboard Dynamics, Inc. is developing and commercializing natural gas compressor technology within the vehicle itself so that self-fueling can take place virtually anywhere with access to a natural gas pipeline.
+Business Description: Onboard Dynamics, Inc. is developing and commercializing compressor technology based on volume-produced automotive engines so that refueling of vehicles with natural gas can economically take place anywhere with access to a natural gas pipeline

-Company Background: The core in-cylinder technology was initially funded through a Department of Energy (DOE) ARPA-E (Advanced Research Projects Agency – Energy) award of $1M total granted to Dr. Chris Hagen of Oregon State University (OSU).
-Onboard Dynamics, Inc. was formed in October, 2013 and in 2014executed on an ARPA-E contract for a $3.6M follow-on award for continued engineering work to achieve a commercially viable product.
+Company Background: The core in-cylinder technology was initially funded through a Department of Energy (DOE) ARPA-E (Advanced Research Projects Agency – Energy) award of $1M granted to Dr. Chris Hagen of Oregon State University (OSU).
+Onboard Dynamics, Inc. was formed in October, 2013 and in 2014 received an ARPA-E contract for a $3.6M follow-on award for continued engineering and market development work to achieve a commercially viable product.

 |Rita Hansen, (CEO and co-founder): Serial entrepreneur with engineering background, with strength in engineering & operations management in energy & clean tech.|

 |George Muntean, PhD, (VP Engineering): Formerly with Cummins and the Pacific Northwest Labs.
 Expertise in advanced internal combustion engines and energy conversion technologies.|

 |Jeff Witwer, PhD, PE (VP and co-founder): Co-founder/VP/BOD of four successful high-tech start-ups; unique blend of energy industry knowledge, high tech entrepreneur, and investor.|

 |Steve Westberg, MBA, CPA (CFO): Business executive specializing in finance & operations for diverse industries; Founders Pad Mentor and Bend Venture Conference Fund Manager.|